uoshy/CS4770/CodeCloud/README.md

 Steps to run server
 -------------------

-1. Download and instal docker.
+1. Download and install docker.

 Docker has excellent documentation on how to install docker on various OS.
 See: https://docs.docker.com/engine/installation/ Once you have sucessfully